Farewell, My Lovely (1975 film): Plot

-In 1941 Los Angeles, private detective Philip Marlowe is hired by recently-paroled felon "Moose" Malloy to find his old girlfriend Velma Valento, whom he has not seen in seven years while he has been in prison.
+In 1941 Los Angeles, private detective Philip Marlowe is hired by recently paroled felon "Moose" Malloy to find his old girlfriend Velma Valento, whom he has not seen in seven years while he has been in prison.
 Malloy goes to ground after killing the new owner of the nightclub where Velma used to work.
-Using a photo supplied by Velma's old nightclub friend Tommy Ray, Marlowe traces her to an insane asylum in Camarillo, but when he breaks the news to Malloy, he discovers that the photo supposedly of Velma was really of a different woman.
+Using a photo supplied by Velma's old nightclub friend Tommy Ray, Marlowe traces her to an insane asylum in Camarillo, but when he breaks the news to Malloy, he discovers that he had been given a photo of a different woman.

 Meanwhile, a man named Lindsay Marriott hires Marlowe to accompany him to a rendezvous where he is to pay $15,000 ransom for the return of a valuable fei tsui jade necklace stolen from an unnamed female friend.
 At the location of the pay-off, Marlowe is knocked unconscious by an unseen assailant and when he recovers, the police are at the scene and Marriott has been killed.
 At the police station Marlowe is told that Malloy has fled to Mexico and is warned to stop looking for Velma.

 Deciding to investigate Marriott's death, Marlowe is given a lead on a collector of fei tsui jade named Baxter Grayle, who is a judge and a powerful figure in Los Angeles.
 At Grayle's mansion he meets Grayle and his wife, the much younger and very seductive Helen.
 Helen wants to know who killed Marriott, whom she had known for years, and offers to pay Marlowe to find out.
 Marlowe is abducted at his office and brought to the brothel operated by Frances Amthor, a notorious madam.
 Amthor mentions Malloy, then beats and drugs Marlowe.
 After waking from his heroin-induced stupor and discovering the body of Tommy Ray, Marlowe overpowers the guard Cowboy and confronts Amthor, but she is uncooperative.
 Jonnie, an employee of Amthor, shoots her when she beats one of her girls for being with Jonnie.
 Marlowe flees (along with everyone else in the house) and makes it to his friend Georgie's house.